techtek/steempi/README.md

 - Connect a LED to GPIO17 of the Pi
 (and you shoud solder the correct resistor to the LED. it works without one, no problems so far but you may damage the pi without one.
-- Make ledscript.sh executable, "cd /var/www/html/ledscript/" and use the command "sudo chmod u+x ledscript.sh"
+- Make ledscript.sh executable, <code>cd /var/www/html/ledscript/</code> and use the command <code>sudo chmod u+x ledscript.sh</code>
-- To run the script manualy: "cd /var/www/html/ledscript/" and to run it, "sudo ./ledscript.sh" The LED should blink one time.
+- To run the script manualy: <code>cd /var/www/html/ledscript/</code> and to run it, <code>sudo ./ledscript.sh</code> The LED should blink one time because it detected change.

-You can test if it is working by making a reply on my Steemit account http://steemit.com/@techtek This way you can test if your LED lights up, and it's a way to let me know you installed SteemPi.
+You can test if it is working by making a reply on my Steemit account <code>http://steemit.com/@techtek</code> This way you can test if your LED lights up, and it's a way to let me know you installed SteemPi.

-If the LED lights up, change "@techtek" in the script, to watch your account for updates to do this, use the commands:
+If the LED lights up, change <code>@techtek</code> in the script, to watch your account for updates to do this, use the commands:
-"cd /var/www/html/ledscript/" and to edit use the command "sudo nano ledscript.sh" edit the username in the URL and exit and save with, ctrl+x
+<code>cd /var/www/html/ledscript/</code> and to edit use the command <code>sudo nano ledscript.sh</code> edit the username in the URL and exit and save with, ctrl+x

-To make ledscript.sh boot on startup, "sudo nano /etc/rc.local" add in this file before exit 0 this line "/var/www/html/ledscript/./ledscript.sh" and exit and save with, ctrl+x
+To make ledscript.sh boot on startup, <code>sudo nano /etc/rc.local</code> add in this file before exit 0 this line <code>/var/www/html/ledscript/./ledscript.sh</code>
+and exit and save with, ctrl+x
 <br>
 <br>